-Educate motorists on appropriate actions if they become stranded on a freeway or highspeed roadway to reduce crashes with unintended pedestrians on high-speed roadways.
+Educate motorists on appropriate actions if they become stranded on a freeway or high-speed roadway to reduce crashes with unintended pedestrians on high-speed roadways.

 Element Description

 Steps for Implementation Develop a public service announcement campaign for both motorists and pedestrians.
 This includes developing campaign materials including audio, television, social media, dynamic message sign messages, and potential giveaways.
 Implement the campaign using a data-driven approach to identify designated outreach regions and time frames.
 Expand courtesy patrol programs.
 Develop service levels (service hours, services provided, and call times).
 Determine how to dispatch and receive calls (new facility, new phone lines, and new dispatch equipment).
 Purchase equipment, and hire and train staff.

-Participating TxDOT, regional mobility agencies, metropolitan planning organizations (MPOs), toll
+Participating TxDOT, regional mobility agencies, metropolitan planning organizations (MPOs), toll authorities, and

-Organizations authorities, and county and city agencies
+Organizations county and city agencies

 Effectiveness to

-Cost to \$\$ to \$\$\$
+Cost to Implement \$\$ to \$\$\$

-Implement

-Time to Medium
+Time to Implement Medium

-Implement

 Barriers Concise messaging of what to do (to get out or not get out of the car because of things such as fire).
 Manual on Uniform Traffic Control Devices (allowable dynamic message sign messages).
 What is the hook?
 How to make this interesting?
 Funding.
 Educating people on availability of services and how to contact agencies for those services.
-Availability of employee on staff need.

 Availability of employee or staff pool.